UPCnet/maxtalk.node/README.rst

             ]
          }

-where *conversations* is a list of conversations id's.
-At the same time user receices that information, server also notifies all the members of the registered conversations, that a new user is listening on the conversation.
-This goes as a *joined* event that reads as:
+where ``conversations`` is a list of conversations id's.
+At the same time user receives that information, server also notifies all the members of the registered conversations that a new user is listening on the conversation.
+This goes as a ``joined`` event that reads as:

 .. code-block:: javascript

          {
             'conversation': 'fgq35q3958gh357fh35'
             'username': 'nom.cognom'